1 A city trip to Amsterdam and Rotterdam

-The Netherlands can count on a growing number of tourists every year.
-They come for our famous art, typical architecture and historic city centers.
-But the Dutch themselves prefer to skip those typical tourist destinations.
-Which is quit a sin!
-We love to travel to exotic destinations, but we are just as happy to visit our own beautiful country.
-We are playing tourist in our own country and will recommend you ten must-visit top destinations.
+The Netherlands can count on a growing number of visiting tourists each year.
+They come for our famous artworks, unique architecture and historic cities and canals.
+But the Dutch themselves prefer to skip those typical tourist destinations and fly off to more exotic places.
+Such a shame!
+We love to travel to these exotic places ourselves as well, but we are just as happy exploring our own beautiful country.
+We love being a tourist in our home country and that’s why we can tell you all about the 10 must-visit top destinations in the Netherlands.

 # 1 A city trip to Amsterdam and Rotterdam

 It is no secret that the historic city center of Amsterdam is overrun by tourists and that Rotterdam is internationally renowned for its modern architecture.
 We live in Rotterdam and go out every week to discover nice restaurants and to visit museums.
 Amsterdam was once home to Sebastiaan and remains our favorite for a day of cultural bites in the most beautiful museums in the country.

 # 2 The Dutch tulip fields